How I Revamped an Inefficient Editorial and Tripled Output

 The New Editorial Experience

 The final dashboard blended the ease of ContentHub with the versatility of Contentstack.
-This offered an experience that matched how editors truly operate.
-We exposed the filtering panel on the left side to make it easier for editors to sort and find deals quickly.
-We revamped the deal cards to highlight key details at a glance.
+I exposed the filtering panel on the left side to make it easier for editors to sort and find deals quickly.
+I revamped the deal cards to highlight key details at a glance.
 They now feature product information, coupon codes, themes, and scheduling details.

-While some native Contentstack components, like button UI, needed to remain, the overall layout was streamlined to match the mental model editors were used to.
+Some native Contentstack components, like buttons, didn't allow for custom UI as expected.
+However, the overall layout was streamlined to match the mental model editors were used to.
 The result was a flexible, user-centered tool that modernized the editorial workflow.

 Increase In Individual Output